 Since fantasy invites you into worlds with an altered reality, it makes sense that these novels would help you to break away from a traditional mindset.
 These novels exercise your creativity and encourage thoughts that lie beyond the norm.

-To be perfectly clear, not all creative thought presented by fantasy authors is meant to change the world.
+To be clear, not all creative thought presented by fantasy authors is meant to change the world.
 For example, the creative imagery of dragons and elves described in many fantasy books is not what pushes the boundaries of civilization, however enticing the thought may be.

 Years later, the first modern submarine, dubbed The Argonaut, was completed.
 Verne later issued a letter of congratulations to Lake on his groundbreaking success in 1898 (source).